What I Teach

 I also teach company class and movement training for companies and individuals.
 Most recently Scottish Dance Theatre and National Dance Company of Iceland.

 2018-19 I taught at the TrinityLaban Centre for Advanced Training (CAT) Programme for dancers under 18.
+I am on the Russell Mailphant outreach teaching team.

 If you’re interested in organising some teaching please do get in touch with me via the contact page.